Glasgow Warriors: Away

 The away support of the Glasgow Warriors ranges from about 300 fans for a Pro12 match in Italy to around several thousand fans for the 1872 Cup away match against Edinburgh Rugby at Murrayfield Stadium.

 The Pro12 Grand Finals of 2013–14 season and 2014–15 season, in Dublin and Belfast respectively, saw around 4 to 5 thousand of the Warrior Nation follow their team to Ireland each time.

 The 2016-17 European Champions Cup Quarter Final away to Saracens saw 6000 of the Warrior Nation make their way to Allianz Park and provided the London side with their highest ever home attendance.

 Fanzones

 Various public houses around Glasgow have operated as Fanzones for the club.
 The official Fanzone for the 2016–17 season was The Crafty Pig.
 For 2018–19 season The Old Schoolhouse is the XVIth Warriors fanzone.
+For the 2024–25 season, it remains The Old Schoolhouse and additionally The Beechwood Bar in Kings Park.